-After Successful completion of this course, the students will be able to:
+After Successful completion of this course, the students will be able to :

-CO1: Elucidate and design the linear and non-linear applications of an op-amp.
+CO1: Explain the principles of linear and non-linear applications of Op-Amps and design circuits based on them.
+(K3)

-CO2: Analyze the characteristics of various analog filters.
+CO2: Examine the characteristics and performance of various analog filters.
+(K4)